TMackay-Champion/LinaForma/LinaForma_inversion/README.md

 1) Parametric bootstrapping (option 1): this assumes that the data follow a specific parametric distribution, such as the normal distribution.
 Bootstrap samples are chosen by randomly drawing observations from the assumed distribution with replacement.
 The LinaForma code assumes a normal distribtuion, and calculates an appropriate mean and standard deviation from the data given in observations.csv.
 2) Non-parametric bootstrapping (option 0): this option re-samples the original data mulitple times and calculates the mean from each re-sampling.
 These mean values are used in the grid-search.
-3) "Synthetic bootstrapping" (option -1): in this option, the code lets the user decide on an appropriate mean and standard deviation for a parametric bootstrap using the "synthetic.csv" file.
+3) "Synthetic bootstrapping" (option -1): in this option, the code lets the user decide on an appropriate mean and standard deviation for a Gaussian parametric bootstrap using the "synthetic.csv" file.

  <p align="center">
 <img src="https://github.com/TMackay-Champion/LinaForma/blob/3aaf53b7526049c99e900da48fb3ca8a4db37272/images/L_bootstrap.png", width="90%">
 </p>

+### When should I use each bootstrapping method?
+You can do anything you want!

 ### Code